-Much to my delight, I accidentally discovered a new mystery series (or new to me, at least) at a library book sale.
+Much to my delight, I accidentally discovered a new mystery series (or new to me, at least) at a library book sale, where else to find The Bookseller.
 Mark Pryor has written nine books featuring Hugo Marston, head of security at the United States embassy in Paris.
-The first in the series, The Bookseller, sets the tone for the novels that will follow.
+The first in the series, it sets the tone for the novels that will follow.
 Each will take place in Europe, a familiar environment the Texas-born Marston has enjoyed for years.
 He speaks fluent French and has been posted abroad ever since his first wife tragically died in an automobile accident.
-If The Bookseller is any indication (and if I can trust the blurbs written about subsequent Marston mysteries), the action of each book stems not from Marston’s embassy job but rather from some chance encounter that will necessitate Marston’s further investigation.
+If this novel is any indication (and if I can trust the blurbs written about subsequent Marston mysteries), the action of each book stems not from Marston’s embassy job but rather from some chance encounter that will necessitate Marston’s further investigation.

 Equally fascinating are his companions.
 One pal is an FBI sidekick from Marston’s youth who now is a hard-drinking semi-retired CIA agent.
 Another is a glamorous reporter, a love-interest with a mysterious past.
 Even the embassy employees are appealing—Marston’s miracle secretary who can find quick answers to any question and his diplomatic ambassador who turns a deaf ear when Marston bends the rules.
 I assume some, if not all, of these enjoyable characters, will resurface in subsequent books.

 Yes, I definitely will be looking for other Mark Pryor/Hugo Marston mysteries.
 I like the international flavors of his writing, the places themselves, their particular smells, and sounds.
 And I like his characters, too.
 It is a pleasure to follow a detective who has no appreciable hang-ups, who seems an ordinary guy caught in extraordinary moments.
 This combination works well for me. – Ann Ronald